wuher/devil/README.markdown

     - or with `.json` suffix
   - HTTP [Accept][2] header
   - HTTP [Content-Type][3] header (meaningful only for `PUT`s and `POST`s)
-  - A resource may define its own mapper which will always be used
+  - A resource may define its own mapper which will take precedence over anything else
      - define `mapper` in your derived `Resource` class (see [examples][4])
   - A resource may define a default mapper that will be used if the client specifies no content type